SethupathiSubramanis/Cardiovascular-Disease-Analysis/README.md

 # Understanding Cardiovascular Risk Factors and Disease Prevalence
-This project focuses on visualizing cardiovascular disease (CVD) data to provide insights into the prevalence, risk factors, and correlations associated with CVD.
-Through descriptive and exploratory data visualization techniques, the aim is to uncover patterns and trends that may aid in understanding and addressing cardiovascular health issues.

 ### Cardiovascular disease is the leading cause of death globally, responsible for approximately one-third of all deaths worldwide, according to the World Health Organization (WHO)

 #### Risk Factors : [SOURCE](https://www.drugwatch.com/health/cardiovascular-health/)